Daryl Campbell (politician)

 Daryl Campbell (born May 29, 1986) is an American politician.
-He served as a Democratic member for the 94th district of the Florida House of Representatives.
+He serves as a Democratic member for the 99th district of the Florida House of Representatives.

 Born in New Rochelle, New York.
-Campbell attended at the Jacksonville University, where he earned his bachelor's degree based on sociology in 2010.
-He then attended at the Barry University, where he earned his master's degree in 2017.
+Campbell attended Jacksonville University, where he earned his bachelor's degree based on social work in 2010.
+He then attended Barry University, where he earned his master's degree in 2017.
 Campbell settled in Fort Lauderdale, Florida.
 In 2022, he won the election for the 94th district of the Florida House of Representatives, in which Campbell was against Josephus Eggelletion III, Elijah Manley and Rod Kemp.
 He succeeded Bobby DuBose.
 Campbell assumed his office on January 31, 2022.